John Morrison (wrestler): Championship pursuits (2010–2011)

 On the April 11 episode of Raw, Morrison participated in a five-man gauntlet match for the #1 contender's spot for the WWE Championship, but was eliminated by R-Truth.
-The next week on Raw, Morrison challenged R-Truth to a match with the stipulation that if Morrison won, he would take Truth's place in the steel cage match at Extreme Rules.
-Truth accepted and lost the match, making Morrison the new #1 contender.
-After the match, Truth viciously attacked Morrison.
+The next week on Raw, Morrison challenged R-Truth to a match with the stipulation that if Morrison won, he would take R-Truth's place in the steel cage match at Extreme Rules.
+R-Truth accepted and lost the match, making Morrison the new #1 contender.
+After the match, R-Truth viciously attacked Morrison.
 At Extreme Rules on May 1, R-Truth interfered in the WWE Championship steel cage match, attacking Morrison to prevent him from winning the match.
-The next night on Raw, Morrison was attacked by Truth again, prior to a scheduled match between the two which did not happen as a result.
+The next night on Raw, Morrison was attacked by R-Truth again, prior to a scheduled match between the two which did not happen as a result.
 Morrison then underwent surgery to correct a legitimately pinched nerve in his neck.
-Morrison initially returned on the June 13 episode of Raw, but Truth attacked him again prior to their scheduled match, re-injuring him.
+Morrison initially returned on the June 13 episode of Raw, but R-Truth attacked him again prior to their scheduled match, re-injuring him.
 Morrison returned again on the July 25 episode of Raw, attacking R-Truth.
 At SummerSlam on August 14, Morrison, Kofi Kingston and Rey Mysterio defeated R-Truth, Alberto Del Rio and The Miz.
 The following night on Raw, Morrison defeated R-Truth in a falls count anywhere match to end their feud.
 At Night of Champions on September 18, Morrison competed in a fatal four-way match for the United States Championship, also involving Alex Riley, Dolph Ziggler, and Jack Swagger, with Ziggler retaining his title.
 Morrison then challenged Cody Rhodes for the Intercontinental Championship at Hell in a Cell on October 2, but failed to win the title.
 Following this, Morrison went on a losing streak, lasting a number of weeks.
-On the November 7 episode of Raw, Morrison picked up his first victory in three months, defeating United States Champion Dolph Ziggler in a non-title match.
+On the November 7 episode of Raw SuperShow, Morrison picked up his first victory in three months, defeating United States Champion Dolph Ziggler in a non-title match.
 Morrison challenged Ziggler for the championship at Survivor Series on November 20 but lost.